Bejkush Birçe

-Bejkush Birçe (born 13 February 1943) is a former Albanian footballer and coach of Albania.
+Bejkush Birçe (13 February 1943 – 30 June 2024) was an Albanian football player and coach who coached the Albania national team.

 Managerial career

-During a 25-year career, Birçe managed Partizani Tirana, Dinamo Tirana, Flamurtari, Lokomotiva and Naftëtari as well as the Albania national football team.
+During a 25-year career, Birçe managed Partizani Tirana, Dinamo Tirana, Flamurtari, Lokomotiva and Naftëtari as well as the Albania national team.
 He won two league titles with Partizani and one with Dinamo.

 He also was vice-president of the Albanian FA from 1997 to 2001.
+Birçe died on June 30, 2024, at the age of 81.